SCB LEGAL

 Letter of Instructions (generally a joint letter of instructions) A letter that is used to give an expert a brief outline or summary of the case and instructions for what the expert is being asked to do.

 Liabilities Debts (money owed) by one or both parties.
+All details and documents about a persons liabilities must be disclosed as part of the financial disclosure process.
 Liabilities are to be provided on the balance sheet along with assets to assist in determining the financial division/property settlement process.

 Lighthouse Model (definition of Risk Screening is relevant to this) A system of identifying cases where there is considered to be a safety risk.
 It involves early risk screening, identification and management of safety risks, referral of cases to appropriate services and the overall safe management of high risk cases.